-Now your budgets are all but spent, your writers have put down their pencils, your CEO is looking at you and wondering why the traffic graph doesn’t look like a hockey stick, and you’re left with a heap of stale and uninteresting text on a website or on your social media channels that no one cares about.
+Now your budgets are all but spent, your writers have put down their pencils, your CEO is looking at you and wondering why the traffic graph doesn’t look like a hockey stick, and you’re left with a heap of stale and uninteresting text on a website or you have social media content that no one cares about.
 What are you going to do?

 You could go into denial and pretend that everything is going to work out… eventually.
 Or, you could scrap the whole “content for content’s sake” concept altogether, go back to the drawing board, and produce new, compelling content that people will actually give a damn about.

 It seems like every SEO on the planet is taking up the “content marketing” banner in this post-Penguin, post-Panda, algorithm-shifting world.
 The problem is that now you have too many authors pumping out reams of content without the slightest clue on how to develop something with any spark.

 Well, fear not!
 If you’re struggling to come up with ideas for your new content marketing strategy, you can apply a simple four-step development process that just about guarantees someone is going to care about what you have to say.
 It takes the frustrating creative process and all the “will people like this?” nail biting out of the picture and just about guarantees you’ll create something shareworthy.

 When you’re finished with the process, not only will you have something you already know someone will enjoy reading, but you also will have something that someone is probably going to share on their own social media channels.

 Step 1: Identify your targets